VinzenzKlass/anaplan-sdk/docs/quickstart.md

     The Quickstart assumes you already have both valid credentials for your tenant, and the `workspace_id` and `model_id` of the Model you want to work with.
-If you don't: You can find both of these either in the URL displayed in the browser or by instantiating a client with Authentication information only and then calling the `list_workspaces` and `list_models` methods.
+If you don't: You can find both of these either in the URL displayed in the browser or by instantiating a client with Authentication information only and then calling the `get_workspaces` and `get_models` methods.
 Alternatively, you can use an HTTP Client like Postman, Insomnia, or Paw.

 === "Synchronous"